Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/2-upload-photos.md

 - www.contoso.com/about
 - www.contoso.com/contact

 You can continue adding routes and functions until the pages that your site supports are accessible by URL.
+Once more, the function names are unimportant.
+It's the routes that count.

-### Using HTML templates
+### HTML templates

+You typically don't want to include inline HTML in the functions that render your site's pages.
+Instead, you want to define those pages in HTML files.

-### Serving up static files
+### Static files

+Most Web sites contain images, style sheets, and other static files that don't change as the application executes.
+Flask looks for these files in a special subdirectory named "static."